 Rigatoni with Kalamata Olives, Capers, Eggplants & Manouri

 Whether it's Meatless Monday or just a quick healthy pasta dish you want, this easy, tangy rigatoni dish, with Kalamata olives, capers, garlic, and eggplant is great.
-The manouri, a mild, buttery Greek cheese, tames the robust flavor of the olives and capers.
+The mild, buttery Greek cheese, tames the robust flavor of the olives and capers.
 To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.

 - 1 large eggplant trimmed and cut into ¾-inch/ 1.5-cm cubes